It’s mid-January. How’s your New Year’s Resolution going?

 Then I discovered Pique Tea Crystals and getting my recommended 3-5 cups of tea a day has never been easier.
 Organic tea flavors come in stick packs that dissolve completely in hot water and have 6x the antioxidants of a regular tea bag.
 Keep them in your purse, desk, favorite jacket pocket so you can stick with this resolution no matter where you are.
 The best part?
 I reached out to Pique, and they’re generously offering 30% off your first purchase on any one of their amazing bundles if you use the code “CBD”.
 (Shopping tip: My favorite is the Mint Sencha that dissolves completely in hot or cold water!)

 We hear from so many different patients about how Care by Design helps them in their day-to-day lives.
-We’ve heard from people dealing with chronic pain, athletes who need help with inflammation, people who have seizures, migraines, cancer, arthritis, Crohn’s, depression, and Parkinson’s.
 How is it possible that so many people have experienced benefits?
 According to Project CBD, Cannabidiol (CBD) has been scientifically found to support the Endocannabinoid System, which plays a crucial role in regulating our physiology, mood, and everyday experience.
 Personally, adding Care By Design 18:1 Soft Gels has cut my migraines from two a month to two a year.
-I also experienced other positive side effects like less stress and decreased pain and inflammation.
+I also experienced other positive side effects like less stress and increased physical comfort.

 Small steps can make a big difference over a year.
 Here’s to a happier and healthier you in 2018.